gis-rpd/pipelines/README.md

   logs/submission.log`.
 Upon restart, partially created files will be automatically deleted and the pipeline will skip already completed steps
-- Note, that the output directory has to be on a shared filesystem, i.e. directories local to the cluster node like `/tmp` won't work, unless run in local mode)
+- Note, that the output directory has to be on a shared file-system, i.e. directories local to the cluster node like `/tmp` won't work, unless run in local mode)

 ### Example

-#### Variant calling with GATK for an Exome sample with two fastq pairs
+#### Variant calling with GATK for an Exome sample with two FastQ pairs

     fq1_x=x_R1.fastq.gz
     fq2_x=x_R2.fastq.gz